kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 - 12 `REMOTE_SETUSER`
 - 13 `MMAP`

-The first 3 syscalls are related to user management, but they are not enough to elevate you to root.
+The first 3 syscalls are related to user management, but they are not enough to elevate us to root.
 They either require the correct root password (`SWITCH_USER` or `su` command) or require existing root privileges (`REMOTE_SETUSER`) in some process on the system.
 Unlike the previous `Crazy_Caches` challenge, there are no existing processes running as root (UID=0).

 ## Discovering a memory allocation bug

 This left us with `MMAP`, which requests a 4MB page from the kernel memory allocator, but careful reading of the documentation reveals another reference to this same page allocator in the `EXEC` system call:
 > Start a new process- this call won’t exit until the called process calls SYSRET!
 This syscall returns the exit code the called process sent to SYSRET.
 Arguments are specified by a space-separated list after the filename.
 This uses the kernel 4MB page allocator to request a new page for the process.

 Since the challenge asks us to find a bug in the kernel memory allocator, `MMAP` and `EXEC` are going to be the key of our exploit.
 But before we move on, let's talk about how pwnyOS executable binaries are loaded into memory.
 Like other operating systems, executables are first loaded from disk into memory before it is executed.
 Since the kernel needs to make sure the memory of one program does not overlap with that of another program (otherwise privileged processes will leak sensitive data to or be controlled by other processes), it has to request a currently unused memory page for the new process.
 That is the job of the 4MB page allocator.
 However, the fact that the page is unused does not mean that it is always filled with zeros, the kernel _does not_ clean up after its processes by zero-filling their page.
-Again, quoting from the `EXEC` system call:
+Again, quoting from the [`EXEC` system call documentation](https://github.com/sigpwny/pwnyOS-2020-docs/blob/master/Syscalls.pdf):

 > This page may contain program data from previous programs, or from other places the kernel uses the allocator.
 The new program is read into memory, overwriting the old data. **However, if an old program was larger than the new one, remnants of its memory may still be present in the page!** (You can’t assume all memory is initialized to 0).
 Returns -1 on failure (cannot execute program).